MohammedError/holbertonschool-low_level_programming/hello_world/README.md

-This repository contains the 0-preprocessor exercise for Holberton School.
+This repository contains compiler exercises for Holberton School.